 I would keep them next to my notepad and the candidate's resume as they presented.
 At one stage in the interview — normally toward the end — I would place my iPhone carefully on the middle of the table and say, "Sell me these sunglasses."

 I would get a number of responses, most of which would fall into one of two buckets:

 - Value-based selling: The candidate would try to sell me on all the exciting features these sunglasses had to offer.
 They'd emphasize something like the glasses' polarized lenses or high-brow brand name.

 - Solution-based selling: The candidate asks me questions about my daily life to see if the product could potentially solve any of these for me, such as, "Do you have trouble seeing while driving?" or "Do you like to go to the beach?"

-The candidate sat there in silence and didn't ask any questions.
-Seeing the iPhone, they simply turned on the flashlight (which can be done without knowing the passcode on the latest versions), and said, "How would you like some sunglasses now?"
+After asking another candidate to sell me my sunglasses, they sat there in silence and didn't ask any questions.
+Seeing the iPhone, they simply turned on the flashlight, shone it in my eyes, and said, "How would you like some sunglasses now?"

 Needless to say, they got the job, and I know I made the right call.
 They went on to be one of my highest performers and most loyal employees.